Senate Committee Advances Trump Nominees to Lead FHA, Ginnie Mae

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Oregon to supplement state, tribal, and local recovery efforts in areas affected by severe storms, flooding, landslides, and mudslides from March 13-20, 2025.
+FEMA has issued a Major Disaster Declaration for the state of Alaska to supplement state, tribal and local recovery efforts in areas affected by severe storms, flooding, and the remnants of Typhoon Halong from October 8-13, 2025.
 The following counties have been approved for assistance:

 Public Assistance:

-President Donald J. Trump Approves Major Disaster Declaration for Oregon
+President Donald J. Trump Approves Major Disaster Declaration for Alaska

 List of Affected Zip Codes